gregorwolf/SAP-NPM-API-collection/apis/ams/README.md

 const amsMw = authProvider.getMiddleware(); // IdentityServiceAuthProvider provides a pre-configured instance of AmsMiddleware app.use(/^\/(?!health).*/i, authenticate, amsMw.authorize());

-// You can identity Errors from @sap/ams via instanceof, e.g. in the express error handler: app.use((err, req, res, next) => {
+// You can identity Errors from @sap/ams via instanceof, for example in the express error handler: app.use((err, req, res, next) => {
     if(err instance of AmsError) {
       // Error from @sap/ams library